sherlockdoyle/cStDf/src/ctfs/tutorials/1/description.md

 cStDf{...}
 ```

-A flag can only include lowercase and uppercase letters, numbers, and underscores.
+A flag can only include **lowercase and uppercase letters, numbers, and underscores**.
 A flag will contain at least one character and is case-sensitive.

 For this introductory challenge, simply input the flag from below and click on Check.